 Orthodox Christianity teaches that a clear distinction exists between the uncreated God and the created world.
-God is good, and because God created the world, the world is good; but it is also fallen, and as a result we face additional distinctions: between old and new, death and life, profane and sacred, all the degrees of shadow and the very Light Itself.
+God is good, and because God created the world, the world is good; but it is also fallen, and as a result we face additional distinctions: between old and new1, death and life2, profane and sacred2, all the degrees of shadow and the very Light Itself4.
 Salvation may be understood as the growth of the human person from the former categories to the latter – from the old, the dead, the profane, and the shadows, to the new, the life, the sacred, and the light.
 This journey of salvation is presented to us in profound ways in the style and forms of ancient Christian worship.

 Consider, for example, our use of liturgical language.
 The language we use in our worship services contains an elevated style worthy of the elevated message it is intended to convey – the message of salvation.
 So, liturgical language itself is intended to reinforce within the worshipper a sense of the distinction between the world of men that he leaves behind, and the world of God he is called to enter.
 And it’s not just language; church architecture, music, iconography, vestments, each of these is, within the Church, a unique mode of expression that is divinely inspired.